Familicide in the Federal District in 2023

 The familicide in the Federal District in 2023, a case that became better known in the Brazilian press as the massacre in the DF, refers to the murder of 10 people from the same family between the end of December 2022 and mid-January 2023.

-Gideon Batista de Menezes, Horácio Carlos Ferreira Barbosa, Fabrício Silva Canhedo, Carlomam dos Santos Nogueira, Carlos Henrique de Oliveira, better known as Galego, were arrested in connection with the case.
+Gideon Batista de Menezes, Horácio Carlos Ferreira Barbosa, Fabrício Silva Canhedo, Carlomam dos Santos Nogueira, and Carlos Henrique de Oliveira, better known as Galego, were arrested in connection with the case.
 A 17-year-old is also being investigated.

-According to Portal Terra, police chief Ricardo Viana, holder of the 6th DP, said during the press conference held on January 27, at the end of the investigations: "that other police officers in this police station do not have another investigation as painful as this one".
-"The police chief revealed that the cruelty suffered by the victims 'was never seen within the scope of this Judiciary Police ', and that it 'shocked' all the police officers", Terra also revealed.
+According to Portal Terra, police chief Ricardo Viana, holder of the 6th DP, said during the press conference held on 27 January, at the end of the investigations: "that other police officers in this police station do not have another investigation as painful as this one".
+"The police chief revealed that the cruelty suffered by the victims 'was never seen within the scope of this Judiciary Police', and that it 'shocked' all the police officers", Terra also revealed.

-The case, considered the biggest massacre in the history of the Federal District, had repercussions in major media outlets in the country, such as Globo 's g1 portal, CNN Brasil and Folha de São Paulo.
+The case, considered the biggest massacre in the history of the Federal District, had repercussions in major media outlets in the country, such as Globo's g1 portal, CNN Brasil and Folha de São Paulo.